pachterlab/splitcode-tutorial/docs/source/example.rst

 .. code-block:: shell

-  splitcode -c config.txt --nFastqs=2 [output options] R1.fastq R2.fastq
+  splitcode -c config.txt --nFastqs=2 --assign [output options] R1.fastq R2.fastq

+The ``--assign`` option means that upon identifying the tags in reads, we'll assign the permutation of tags to the ``final barcodes`` such that each permutation gets assigned a unique barcode.

 In the next section, we will set the ``[output options]`` to specify how we want the output to be structured.